partigabor/aromatica-old/content/items/ginger.md

 +++
 title = "Ginger"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale" weight = 10
+description = "The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale.
+See also Wild ginger." weight = 10
 # draft = "true"
 # hidden = "true"